Meet Our Therapists

 EMILY VANNORTWICK, M.A.

-It has been my joy to work as a counseling professional for over 7 years.
 I understand from personal experience the struggles that come with feeling isolated, depressed, anxious, and overwhelmed.
 The thought of sharing these feelings with our closest friends, let alone a perfect stranger, can be a source of anxiety in and of itself!
-I know the kind of courage it takes to acknowledge that the ways we’ve been trying to handle things on our own just aren’t working anymore and it may be time to bring in additional support.
+It's challenging to acknowledge that the ways we’ve been trying to handle things on our own just aren’t working anymore and it may be time to bring in additional support.

-My educational experience includes a Master of Arts Degree in Clinical Psychology from Azusa Pacific University.
-I have experience working with children, adolescents, adults, and couples struggling with a variety of mental health concerns.
-I work with a specific emphasis in anxiety and distressing life events.
-My experience in working with clients struggling with the physical and emotional impact of trauma or distress includes training in EMDR, or Eye Movement Desensitization and Reprocessing.
-This evidence-based therapeutic treatment reduces physical and emotional distress associated with troubling life experiences and allows individuals to pursue the same healing for their minds that they would for a physical injury requiring attention and healing.
-I’ve witnessed incredible stories of transformation with clients through the use of this therapeutic approach in the context of an authentic and safe therapeutic relationship.
+I work with a specific emphasis in treating anxiety and distressing life events.
+My experience in working with clients struggling with the physical and emotional impact of trauma or distress includes training in EMDR as well as Trauma-Focused Cognitive Behavioral Therapy.
+I use a relational and Client-Centered approach in therapy to support others in pursuing the same healing for their minds that they would for a physical injury requiring care and attention.
+I’ve witnessed incredible stories of transformation in the context of an authentic and safe therapeutic relationship.

 There is no single approach to therapy that works for everyone.
-Keeping this in mind, I consider it an immense privilege to walk alongside my clients as we work together to find the best way to move toward positive growth, healing, and fulfilling relationships with others.
+Keeping this in mind, I work with each client to find the best way to move toward positive growth, healing, and fulfilling relationships with others.

 JENNIFER OSBORN, M.A.